nasa-nccs-hpda/eis-dashboard/README.md

 - Min requirements for memory is 4GB, ideally 8GB.

 ### EarthData credentials
-These notebooks access data via variou DAAC's s3 buckets, in order to do this you must first put your NASA EarthData credentials in your `~/.netrc` file.
+These notebooks access data via various DAAC's s3 buckets, in order to do this you must first put your NASA EarthData credentials in your `~/.netrc` file.

 To do this in daskhub, click File -> New -> Terminal and run the following command: